A person with experience of homelessness explains how to donate clothes with dignity.

 By Julie Showers

-Sara Edmond accepts all manner of clothing donations in her role as Services Coordinator at Blanchet House of Hospitality.
+Sara Edmond accepts all manner of clothing donations in her role as Services Coordinator at Blanchet House.
 She directs volunteers to sort donated clothing, determines which clothing can be offered to help guests experiencing homelessness, and then discards or shares with peer organizations.
 Some days the pile of unwearable or inappropriate clothing looms large.
 It can be frustrating.

 “When I was homeless I remember receiving clothes and asking, ‘Do you have something nicer?” says Edmond.